A Curiously Effective Backtracking Strategy for Connection Tableaux: Evaluation

 \subsection{Comparison with other provers}

 }

-I compare meanCoP with several other provers that I previously evaluated in joint work with Kaliszyk and Urban \citep[table 2]{DBLP:journals/jar/FarberKU21}.

-Among the non-connection provers, I evaluate Vampire 4.0 \citep{DBLP:conf/cav/KovacsV13} and E 2.0 \citep{DBLP:conf/lpar/Schulz13}, which performed best in the first-order category of CASC-J8 \citep{DBLP:journals/aicom/Sutcliffe16}.
+I compare meanCoP with several non-connection provers that I previously evaluated in joint work with Kaliszyk and Urban \citep[table 2]{DBLP:journals/jar/FarberKU21}.
+In particular, I evaluate Vampire 4.0 \citep{DBLP:conf/cav/KovacsV13} and E 2.0 \citep{DBLP:conf/lpar/Schulz13}, which performed best in the first-order category of CASC-J8 \citep{DBLP:journals/aicom/Sutcliffe16}.
 Vampire and E are written in C++ and C, respectively, implement the superposition calculus, and perform premise selection with SInE \citep{DBLP:conf/cade/HoderV11}.
 Furthermore, Vampire integrates several SAT solvers \citep{DBLP:conf/micai/BiereDKV14}, and E automatically determines proof search settings for a given problem.
 I run E with \texttt{-\/-auto-schedule} and Vampire with \texttt{-\/-mode\ casc}.
-In addition, I evaluate the ATP Metis \citep{Hurd03}: It implements the ordered paramodulation calculus (having inference rules for equality just like the superposition calculus), but is considerably smaller than Vampire and E and is implemented in Standard ML.
+In addition, I evaluate the ATP Metis 2.3 (release 20171005) \citep{Hurd03}: It implements the ordered paramodulation calculus (having inference rules for equality just like the superposition calculus), but is considerably smaller than Vampire and E and is implemented in Standard ML.

+I also evaluate two versions of leanCoP 2.1: First, I evaluate leanCoP 2.1 with strategy scheduling, which will be simply called ``leanCoP'' in this section.
+Running leanCoP with a timeout of 10 seconds runs about 10 different search strategies for one second each.
+Second, I evaluate the first strategy in the strategy schedule of leanCoP 2.1 which searches using restricted backtracking until a path limit of 7, then switches to a complete search with unrestricted backtracking.
+I call this strategy ``leanCoP-CC7''.
+Unlike all other evaluated connection provers with a single strategy, leanCoP-CC7 does not use conjecture-directed search; furthermore, it uses definitional translation into CNF for the conjecture of the input problem.
+Finally, I evaluate an adapted version of leanCoP-CC7 with conjecture-directed search and with non-definitional translation into CNF.
+I call this strategy ``leanCoP-NCCC7''.\footnote{leanCoP-CC7 and leanCoP-NCCC7 amount to running leanCoP with \texttt{SET=\textquotesingle{}{[}cut,comp(7){]}\textquotesingle{}} and \texttt{SET=\textquotesingle{}{[}nodef,conj,cut,comp(7){]}\textquotesingle{}}, respectively.}

 \autoref{tab:provers} shows the results: Vampire proves most problems on all datasets except for FS-top, where E prevails.
 On the chainy dataset, meanCoP proves more problems than E, which is likely due to the conjecture-directed search.
-Metis proves the fewest problems, except on the Miz40 dataset, where it proves more problems than any connection prover, but less than Vampire and E.
+Metis proves the fewest problems, except on the Miz40 dataset, where it proves more problems than any connection prover, but less than Vampire and E. leanCoP-CC7 proves more problems than Metis on all datasets except for Miz40, but proves fewer problems than leanCoP (with strategy scheduling) on all datasets. meanCoP-REI proves more problems than leanCoP on all datasets but Miz40 and FS-top, and meanCoP-REX proves more problems than leanCoP on all datasets.